Do you have a Will? Do you know what it says? When did you last read it?

 Wills are for all ages.
 Kiwisaver is an asset for your retirement but once you’ve accumulated just $15,000.00, having a Will is the simplest way to distribute this money.

-When you’ve signed your first Will, it’s imperative to keep it up-to-date.
+Once you’ve signed your first Will, it’s imperative to keep it up-to-date.
 We recommend every five years unless there’s a trigger to do it sooner – additions to the family, a new relationship, marriage, separation, death of people who feature there.
-It is important to review, because of an out-of-date Will has unintended consequences.
+It is important to review your Will, because an out-of-date Will has unintended consequences.

 Expect us to ask you regularly if your Will is in good shape - it’s that important.
 And it’s really not that hard.